OBIS-0003: Attribution Tag Data Model and Exchange Format#

 The key words MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are to be interpreted as described in RFC 2119.

-- Entity.
-A real-world actor or service to which addresses or clusters may be attributed.
+- Actor.
+A real-world participant (e.g., service, organisation, natural person) to which an address may be attributed.

 - Attribution Tag (or “tag”).
-A single claim binding an address or cluster to an entity, with provenance and confidence.
+A single claim binding one address to an actor, with provenance.

 - Tag Bundle.
 A set of tags exchanged together, carrying shared header metadata.